art-from-the-machine/Mantella/docs/pages/installation.md

 2. Download the [voice models (latents) folder](https://www.nexusmods.com/skyrimspecialedition/mods/113445?tab=files) for your desired language.
 Extract this folder into the same folder as `xtts-api-server-mantella.exe` above.
 In other words, you should have a folder called `latent_speaker_folder` in your XTTS folder.

-3. Select XTTS in the Text-to-Speech tab of the [Mantella UI](#mantella-ui) and set the path to your XTTS folder.
+3. Select XTTS in the `Text-to-Speech` tab of the [Mantella UI](#mantella-ui) and set the path to your XTTS folder.

+4. Install required lip sync files as instructed in `Text-to-Speech`->`LipGenerator Folder` setting in the Mantella UI and set the path to these files.

-4. (Optional) If you are using an NVIDIA GPU, the `XTTS DeepSpeed` setting can improve response times by 2-4x if you also have `XTTS Device` set to "cuda".
+5. (Optional) If you are using an NVIDIA GPU, the `XTTS DeepSpeed` setting can improve response times by 2-4x if you also have `XTTS Device` set to "cuda".

 </details>
 <br>